Joint Active Learning with Feature Selection via CUR Matrix Decomposition: EXPERIMENT

-In order to demonstrate the effectiveness of our ALFS in selecting representative samples, we compare ALFS with some state-of-the-art active learning algorithms.
-For ALFS and R-CUR, we vary the number of selected features from 10 to 100 with an incremental step of 10 on all the datasets except the Libras Movement dataset.
-Since the original feature dimension of the Libras Movement dataset is 90, we vary the number of selected features from 10 to 80 with an incremental step of 5\footnote{When the user inputs the desired number of samples $m$ and the number of features $r$, the final outputs $m'$ and $r'$ of R-CUR \cite{mahoney2009cur} may be slightly different $m$ and $r$, respectively. }.
-The results are reported in Figure \ref{query_accy}.
-We can observe that our method achieves better performance than all the other candidates.
-Taking the Libras Movement dataset as an example, when the number of the selected samples is set to 150, ALFS obtains a classification result of $55.8\%$, attaining $10.7\%$ relative improvement over the second best result, i.e., ALNR.
-This result shows that feature selection is beneficial to select representative samples for active learning.
-In addition, we note that R-CUR is not better than TED, RRSS and ALNR on almost all the datasets, and even worse on the FG-NET dataset and the LSVT Voice Rehabilitation dataset.
+{\textbf{Comparison with Active Learning Algorithms}} \ In order to demonstrate the effectiveness of our ALFS in selecting representative samples, we compare ALFS with peer state-of-the-art active learning algorithms.
+For ALFS and R-CUR, we vary the number of selected features from 10 to 100 with an incremental step of 10 on all datasets\footnote{When the user inputs the desired number of samples $m$ and the number of features $r$, the final outputs $m'$ and $r'$ of R-CUR \cite{mahoney2009cur} may be slightly different $m$ and $r$, respectively. }, and report the best results.
+We do not perform RRSS on the HAR dataset, because of its extremely time cost $O(n^4+n^3d)$, where $n$ and $d$ denote the numbers of samples and features, respectively.
+The results are shown in Fig. \ref{query_accy1} and Fig. \ref{query_accy2}.
+We can observe that ALFS-I obtains better performance than all other candidates on all tested datasets, which shows that joint active learning with feature selection is beneficial to improving classification accuracy.
+ALFS-II achieves the best classification performance among all datasets under different classifiers.
+ALFS-I and ALFS-II perform significantly better than other methods on a subset of the evaluated datasets, such as the Madelon dataset.
+For the Madelon dataset, when the number of the selected samples is set to 1200 and using SVM as the classifier, ALFS-I and ALFS-II obtain $14.8\%$ and $15.4\%$ relative improvement over the second best result, ALNR, respectively.
+When combined with decision tree, ALFS-I and ALFS-II attain $11.3\%$ and $12.3\%$ relative improvement over ALNR, respectively.
+In addition, ALFS-II outperforming ALFS-I means that incorporating local linear reconstruction into the process of active learning and feature selection is helpful for improving performance.
+Moreover, we also observe some other interesting phenomenon.
+First, we note that R-CUR does not show its competency, compared to ALFS-I and ALFS-II on nearly all of the datasets.
 The reason is that R-CUR \cite{mahoney2009cur} is a general CUR model and adopts a randomized algorithmic approach to seek the matrices $\mathbf{C}$ and $\mathbf{R}$ for satisfying (\ref{svd1}).
-It does not consider it as an optimization problem, making the selected samples and features hardly be the most representative, which limits R-CUR to be directly applied to active learning.
+It does not consider it as an optimization problem, making the selected samples and features unrepresentative, which limits R-CUR to be directly applied to active learning and feature selection.
+Second, on the Madelon dataset and the TOX-171 dataset, the state-of-the-art active learning methods, ALNR, RRSS, TED, have poor classification performance, and do not improve the accuracy apparently as the number of the selected samples to be labeled increases, when using SVM as the final classifier.
+Because, for the Madelon dataset there are many noisy features (Based on the introduction in the webpage\footnote{https://archive.ics.uci.edu/ml/datasets/Madelon}, there are only 5 informative features, 15 linear combinations of these five features, and 480 distractor features having no predictive power.), and for the TOX-171 dataset, there are 5748 features, being relatively large to the number of the samples.
+Thus, when using these features to train SVM without dimension reduction or removing noise variables, the model is easy to overfit, which degrades the generality ability of the model.
+This also indicates that active learning can benefit from feature selection.
+In contrast, when combined with decision tree, these active learning methods obtain good results on these two datasets.
+The reason is that decision tree only employs a small subset of features from the decision hyperplane, which can play the role of feature selection for removing noisy or redundant features to some extent.
+Third, active learning methods perform better than random sampling in general, especially when combined with decision tree.
+This shows that it is indeed meaningful to learn to select samples for human labeling in the supervised learning scenario.